 - It must be made in Japan or be an import from Japan.
 Naturally, you would expect a Japanese game show to be made in Japan.

 - It must be ridiculous.
-This is one of the main reasons that the Japanese has come to be seen as lovers of all things insane.
+This is one of the main reasons that the Japanese have come to be seen as lovers of all things insane.

 - It must carry some form of embarrassment for contestants.
-Be it whacked in the balls, getting drenched in tar, having a banana shoved up their ass (after other people did the same thing to the same banana), or being pushed into a pool of water by a giant wall; the game provides a great deal of people laughing at your misfortune (note: all of the examples are real life).
+Be it being whacked in the balls, getting drenched in tar, having a banana shoved up their ass (after other people did the same thing to the same banana), or being pushed into a pool of water by a giant wall; the game provides a great deal of people laughing at your misfortune (note: all of the examples are Real Life).

-- Saint's Row The Third contained the side mission "Professor Genki's Super Ethical Reality Climax!" (or "S.E.R.C.")
+- The game contained the side mission "Professor Genki's Super Ethical Reality Climax!" (or "S.E.R.C.")
 Players make their way through an obstacle course of lightning and fire while killing mascots and shooting targets.
 Make it to the end and you keep all the money that you earned during the run.
 Don't shoot the pandas as killing them is UNETHICAL!

-- A recent DLC was Genkibowl VII, in which the entire city is under Genki's control and the stunts are turned Up to Eleven.
+- The Genkibowl VII DLC has the entire city is under Genki's control and the stunts are turned Up to Eleven.

 - Robot Chicken used this concept with the skit "Who Poop Last"?
 Contestants eat a pile of bananas and sit on the toilet.
 The winner is the contestant that...well, you get the point.